bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 sort_order: 1
 ---

-# B.C. government organizations in Github
+# BC Government organizations in Github

 BC Gov Private Cloud PaaS product teams use <a href="https://github.com" target="_blank">GitHub</a> to host open code and repositories.
 Using GitHub you can:
 * Share and control code versions